 You need a container that is tough, chew-proof, and hard to open – for the critters anyway.

-In this article, we’ll give you the easiest ways to keep the rodents out and list the important list the types of containers that work best in each area of your home.
+In this article, we’ll give you the easiest ways to keep the rodents out and list the important types of containers that work best in each area of your home.

 Table of Contents